swiftlang/swift/docs/weak.rst

 allows users to conveniently capture specific values without mucking up the enclosing scope with tons of variables only needed for setting up the closure.
-In particular, this makes it easy to capture specific fields out of an enclosing :code:`this` object instead of capturing the object itself; that, plus forcing uses of :code:`this` to be explicit in closures, would help users to conveniently avoid a class of inadvertent retain cycles.
+In particular, this makes it easy to capture specific fields out of an enclosing :code:`self` object instead of capturing the object itself; that, plus forcing uses of :code:`self` to be explicit in closures, would help users to conveniently avoid a class of inadvertent retain cycles.